 Fortunately, if you keep an eye on the forecast and prepare your home, your property—and more importantly, your family—you can weather the storm.
 Here’s how to get ready, stay safe during the storm and deal with the aftermath.

-Watch The Forecast
+Watch The Weather Forecast

 - Know the difference between a thunderstorm watch and a thunderstorm warning.
 A watch simply means conditions could lead to the development of a storm.
-A warning means a storm has already developed and been spotted nearby.
+A warning means a thunderstorm has already developed and been spotted nearby.

 - If you’ve just moved and are new to an area, learn the name of your county and surrounding ones, as well as cities and landmarks close by.
 The National Weather Service usually issues thunderstorm warnings by county, so this will help you understand if your home or workplace is in danger.